markh55/EWYL/README.md

 ![Get in Touch Page](https://github.com/user-attachments/assets/6fad31c2-83eb-4dc0-a6df-09582788e2af)

-Reason for design - I went with a basic yet responsive design that will be inviting to all users of the website aswell as giving all the relevent information.
+Reason for design - I went with a basic yet responsive design that will be inviting to all users of the website aswell as giving out all the relevent information.

 ## Features

-within this section i will show you what i have done for the features and explain why;
+Within this section I will show you what I have done for the features and explain why;

 ### Navigation Bar
-  * This is featured on all pages, its fully responsive to adapt to every screen size.
+  * This is featured on all pages, it's fully responsive to adapt to every screen size.
 It includes a link to each of the Home, Courses and Call Back pages on the right of the bar then on the left is the 'EWYL' logo that also acts as a home button.
   * With this design the user will have a clean and simple interface that will enable them to navigate from page to page regardless of the device they're using.

 Desktop / Tablet -